fooplugins/FooTable/README.md

 - Fixed an issue in the sorting component where values in a number column supplied as strings were being sorted as such and not as numbers as they should.
 - Fixed an issue with the `FooTable.NumberColumn` where it was converting negative numbers to positive when parsing values directly from the DOM.
 - Fixed the `FooTable.Table#_construct` method which was not returning a promise as it should have been doing.
+- Fixes memory leak when destroying the table, properties that were holding onto references should now be cleared.

 ----------